Forensic MedicineMedicine and Medical Science

 Research projects

-1) Application of DNA polymorphisms to forensic practice We are going on several research projects in forensic genetics fields: mathematical evaluation of DNA evidence in mixed and /or small amount of DNA samples, investigation of allele frequencies of new polymorphic markers in the population, and development of a new algorism for kinship test including mutation events.
-2) Pathophysiological analysis of disease using animal models Diseases are often related to the cause of death even in forensic autopsies.
-We focus on both acute and chronic diseases (e.g., acute kidney injury, sepsis, acute respiratory distress syndrome, cholangiopathies, metabolic syndrome) and investigate their pathophysiological mechanisms using animal models to prevent fatal outcomes.
+Pathophysiological analysis of disease using animal models Diseases are often related to the cause of death even in forensic autopsies.
+We focus on both acute and chronic diseases (e.g., alcoholic intoxication, metabolic dysfunction, sepsis, hemorrhagic shock, cholangiopathies) and investigate their pathophysiological mechanisms using animal models to prevent fatal outcomes.

 Training of future forensic pathologists

-We have contributed to the social community through forensic autopsies and produced amounts of forensic pathologists.
-Post-graduate students including ones from abroad receive intensive training for macroscopic, histopathological, and CT imaging methods to become a specialist who can make a forensic diagnosis.
+We have contributed to the social community through forensic autopsies.
+Post-graduate students can receive intensive training for macroscopic, histopathological, and CT imaging methods to become a specialist who can make a forensic diagnosis.

 Fig.1 Cited from reference 1